-A change from a degree in one graduate program to a degree in another program in another department or college requires the student to submit a completed admission application form to the Office of Graduate and Professional Education and follow the same procedures for admission as any other applicant.
+A change from a degree in one graduate program to a degree in another program in another department or college requires the student to submit a completed admission application form to the Graduate College and follow the same procedures for admission as any other applicant.

 Graduate students are required to maintain continuous registration each fall and spring semester to be eligible to continue in a graduate degree program.
 Failure to comply with the requirement of maintaining continuous registration in the fall and spring semesters either in courses, in sustaining credit, or with approved leave of absence will be taken as evidence that the student has terminated his/her graduate program, and the matriculated status to the graduate program will be terminated.
 The date of termination will be recorded on the student’s record in the student record system.

 Course Load Requirements for Full-Time Students Holding an Assistantship or Fellowship